JeffWDH/PHP-WWW-Counter/README.md

 chmod u+rw SomeDataFile
 ```

-Note that you may need to change the file SElinux context and/or enable file writing for your webserver if you are using SElinux and are having issues (see ls -laZ and chcon commands.
+Note that you may need to change the file SElinux context and/or enable file writing for your webserver if you are using SElinux and are having issues (see ls -laZ and chcon commands).

 Sources: